 Once there were two chiropractors.

-Mortimer, who his friends called “Mort” or “Mo” and Lester, whose close friends were inclined to shortened to simply Les.
-While Mort and Les practiced about 100 miles apart, from time to time they would check in with each other on the telephone.
+Mortimer, whom his friends called “Mort” or “Mo,” and Lester, whose close friends were inclined to shorten to simply Les.
+While Mort and Les practiced about 100 miles apart, from time to time they would check in with each other over the telephone.

 “Hey Mo,” asked Les.
 “How are your numbers doing?”